menu

 People

-One of the unique characteristics of the Low Mountain neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.1% of the neighborhoods in America.
+The Low Mountain neighborhood stands out for having an average per capita income lower than 99.1% of the neighborhoods in the United States.
 Also of note, 56.3% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, neighborhoodScout's exclusive research revealed that 93.8% of the adult residents in the Low Mountain neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 96.0% of the neighborhoods in America.